 As with most love stories, this isn’t all butterflies and roses.
 We haven’t yet touched on the sizeable corruption scandal sitting in the corner of the room.
 What should have been Marseille’s most satisfying period as the champions of Europe during Deschamps’ playing career soon turned sour.

-Bernard Tapie was a businessman from the capital and a politician endorsed by then President of France, François Mitterrand.
+Bernard Tapie was a businessman from the capital and a politician endorsed by the then President of France, François Mitterrand.
 Tapie, the appointed Club President of Marseille in 1987, was the mastermind of dominance in the early 90s.
-Tapie brought finances and an alluring influence to Marseille, which subsequently moulded the club into something that could attract France’s superior football talent.
+Tapie brought finances and an enchanting influence to Marseille, which subsequently moulded the club into something that could attract France’s superior football talent.

 Tapie’s want to win, in the end, was ultimately his downfall.
 As the Marseille squad readied themselves for the Champions League final, the biggest game in the club’s, and perhaps French domestic football’s history, Tapie sought to ensure the build-up to the fixture was a saunter.

-You see, AC Milan had been in five European finals going into the tie, winning four of them.
-The Italians were up on a pedestal; European royalty, if you must – the most recent trophy lift three years prior, in 1990.
+You see, AC Milan had been in five European finals going into the tie, winning four.
+So, the Italians were up on a pedestal; European royalty, if you must – the most recent trophy lift three years prior, in 1990.

 Tapei used Marseille midfielder Jean-Jacques Eydelie and Marseille’s General Manager, Jean-Pierre Bernes, as his pawns.
 His plan?
 To offer payments to a select few who would line up for Valencienne, with the promise that they would take it easy on Marseille with the Champions League final in sight.

-Deschamps and MArseille: Righting Wrongs
+Deschamps And Marseille: Righting Wrongs

-Although not involved in the scandal, the youngest captain ever to win the Champions League, at 24-years-old, was heavily involved on the pitch.
-A personal achievement fought so hard for, almost instantly smeared by the actions and greed of the Olympique de Marseille hierarchy.
+Although not involved in the scandal, the youngest captain ever to win the Champions League, at 24 years old, was heavily involved on the pitch.
+Finally, a personal achievement fought so hard for was almost instantly smeared by the actions and greed of the Olympique de Marseille hierarchy.

 There was unfinished business between Deschamps and Marseille, and maybe that is what lured him back as head coach.
-Deschamps began his role in July 2009, and just like when he was a player in the city, success naturally followed.
+Deschamps began his role in July 2009.
+Just like when he was a player in the city, success naturally followed.
 For the first time in 18 years, Olympique de Marseille won the French title.
 It was as if Deschamps could do no wrong in that part of the world.

 The 2003/04 Champions League encouraged the romanticism of both FC Porto and AS Monaco.
 Everyone enjoys an underdog story, and AS Monaco’s was pretty spectacular.
 Progressing from a group of Deportivo La Coruña, PSV Eindhoven, and AEK Athens may have been deemed quite the task in the opinion of onlookers oblivious to French football.
 Still, this Monaco squad was brimming with class; their Ligue 1 runners-up status the previous season confirmed as much.

-Monaco’s games were a joy to watch as a neutral, with the aggregate scores in the knockout stages threatening to resemble that of a different sport (5-5 vs Real Madrid and 5-3 vs Chelsea).
-AS Monaco were lively, always on the front foot, and keen to advance through the lines whenever given a chance.
+Monaco’s games were a joy to watch as a neutral.
+The aggregate scores in the knockout stages threatened to resemble that of a different sport (5-5 vs Real Madrid and 5-3 vs Chelsea).
+Monaco arrived lively, always on the front foot, and keen to advance through the lines whenever given a chance.
 They were fearless, playing with an arrogance usually found in the camps of the European powerhouses they brushed aside in the knockout stages.

 Unfortunately for Deschamps, he couldn’t add the 2003/04 Champions League to his managerial CV.
 Outwitted by an extraordinary boisterous Mourinho, the only European trophy under Deschamps’ spell remains from his days as a player.
 Admittedly, if Deschamps had wrestled the trophy from Mourinho’s firm grip, he would likely never return to Marseille, instead opting for one of the prominent vacant posts in European football as Mourinho did at Abramovich’s Chelsea that summer.

-The Frenchman was seemingly equipped to carve out a distinguished career for himself, just like he did whilst playing the game.
+The Frenchman was equipped to carve out a distinguished career for himself, just like he did whilst playing the game.
 Discussing his approach to management in Ben Lyttleton’s ‘What business can learn from football,’ Deschamps pinpointed his adaptability as pivotal to his success;

-“The key thing is knowing how to adapt.
-Adapting to the group that you have at your disposal; adapting to the place where you’re working; adapting to the local environment.
+“The key thing is knowing how to adapt—adapting to the group that you have at your disposal, adapting to the place where you’re working, adapting to the local environment.
 This is crucial: adaptability.
 It means being aware of the strengths and weaknesses inside the group; being aware of all the outside factors that can influence your sphere, and adapting to all of that, then modifying what you’ve done and not being afraid to change.“

-Deschamps’ Marseille outfit would claim the Ligue 1 title at a jam-packed Stade Vélodrome, on the back of a convincing 3-1 victory against Stade Rennais.
-Red flares dotted around the terraces alongside the flags being waved from left to right in the moments after Heinze curled a left-footed free-kick past Stade Rennais’ goalkeeper to open the scoring.
-Despite Jimmy Briand’s leveller, the atmosphere intensified by the minute, as Deschamps’ Marseille were on the cusp of something magical; a resurrection.
+This Deschamps-led Marseille outfit would claim the Ligue 1 title at a jam-packed Stade Vélodrome.
+A convincing 3-1 victory against Stade Rennais saw red flares dotted along the terraces.
+Flags waved from left to right as Heinze curled a left-footed free-kick to open the scoring.
+Despite Jimmy Briand’s leveller, the atmosphere intensified by the minute.
+Deschamps and Marseille were on the cusp of something magical; a resurrection.

-A sense of disbelief and euphoria took its hold on a city that night in equal measure.
-Deschamps, the author of it all, spent just three seasons as manager, yet his first still waits to be bettered eleven years later.
-Olympique de Marseille awaits its next rennaisance.
+A sense of disbelief and euphoria took its hold on the city that night in equal measure.
+Deschamps, the author of it all, spent just three seasons there as manager.
+And yet, his first still waits to be outshined twelve years later.